VKWard/EL-Cage/README.md

 - *SETUP* contains information about the number of trajectory configurations.
 This is used to allocate array dimensions.<br/>

 ## Execution
 A trajectory data file _pathcoords.1_ containing all the (minimised) coordinates of the system is required.
-This file is data in the form x1 y1 z1 with no headers.
+Once unzipped, this file is data in the form x1 y1 z1 with no headers.
 The program uses 'unwrapped' coordinates*.<br/>
 System details are added in the header file, system.h, this file should be edited before compilation.
 EL_Cage currently only uses two types of atom, A and B (although multiple different atoms can be grouped together as A and/or B).<br/>
 It is the _criteria.h_ file that determines how ion hops are identified.
 Ion hops for both A and B species can be identified, using A, B or A and B neighbours as a reference.
 Once this file has been updated, the code can be compiled and run as follows:
 ```bash